The aim of the Melbourne Women’s Fund Grants Program is to help improve the well-being of women and families in Metropolitan Melbourne.

-- Apply for one of our two grants: the Signature Grant or the Nurturing Grant.
+- Apply for one grant: either the Signature Grant or the Nurturing Grant.
 One application per organisation only.
 The dollar amounts for each of the two grants will be specified in your invitation.

-- Apply to support capacity building, an advocacy initiative, pilot program, new program, or existing program.
+- Apply to support capacity building, an advocacy initiative, or a pilot, new or existing activity.

-- Late April: Organisations will be notified of the outcome.
-Six organisations will be chosen as finalists—three for the Signature Grant and three for the Nurturing Grant.
+- Late April: applicants notified of the outcome of their application, including feedback if possible, with six shortlisted as finalists: three for the Signature Grant and three for the Nurturing Grant.

-- May/June/early July: members will visit the six finalist organisations (one membership site visit per organisation) to learn more about them and their proposed project.
+- June/early July: a membership site visit to each of the six finalist organisations to learn more about their organisation and their proposed project or program seeking funding.

-What do I need to do if my application is successful?
+What do I do if my organisation is awarded a grant?

-If your organisation is awarded funding at the Melbourne Women’s Fund members’ Awards Evening, the Lord Mayor’s Charitable Foundation (LMCF) will prepare a Grant Agreement and Letter of Offer which you must sign and return before you can receive your funds.
+If your organisation is awarded funding at the Melbourne Women’s Fund members’ Awards Evening, Lord Mayor’s Charitable Foundation (LMCF) will prepare a Grant Agreement and Letter of Offer to sign and return before you can receive your funds.
 LMCF will issue your funding in September.

 What are the funding conditions?

 - Acknowledgement of ‘Melbourne Women’s Fund, a subfund of the Lord Mayor’s Charitable Foundation’ in your organisation’s publications, promotional materials and media releases, in print and online.

 - Currency of adequate public liability insurance, and/or currency of any other insurance category appropriate to risks applicable to your project or program funded.